Personal Injury Lawyer

 When you're tasked with a case that you think is frivolous, can you refuse it?
 If not, how do you cope with representing this type of client?
 (Do you half-ass it?)

-Asked by Craig over 12 years ago
+Asked by Craig almost 13 years ago

 First and foremost, no, I would never half-ass it.
 Whether I agree with the lawsuit or not, the people who bring them were legitimately injured and deserve the best representation possible.
 As for picking and choosing my cases, no I can't.
 The senior partner assigns the cases to each attorney in the office.
 However, I am lucky to work at a firm that is reputable enough that we don't have to take each and every case that comes through the door.
 The partners screen every case before being retained, so while every case that we get may not be huge, they are also thankfully not frivolous.